byteyard/.github/.github/pull_request_template.md

-# 🏁 Sprint Management Pull Request
+# Pull Request

-## Pull Request Title
+## Title
-**☝️ Please provide a clear and concise title for the pull request. ☝️**
+**Please provide a brief and descriptive title for your pull request.**

-The title should reflect the main changes proposed in the pull request.

-**Example:** *"🏁 Implemented User-Friendly Dashboard Design"*

-## Description of the Changes
+## Description
 **Provide a detailed description of the changes proposed in this pull request.**

-This should include the tasks completed, features implemented, bugs fixed, etc.
+This should include:
+- What changes have been made
+- Why these changes were necessary
+- Any new features or functionalities introduced
+- Any bugs fixed

 ## Related Issues
 **Link any related issues that this pull request addresses.**

 This could be bug reports, feature requests, or improvement proposals that are relevant to the changes made in this pull request.

-## Proposed Changes
+## Testing
-**List the proposed changes in this pull request.**

-This should include any code modifications, new features, bug fixes, etc.
+**Describe how the changes were tested.**

+This could include:
+- Unit tests
+- Integration tests
+- Manual testing

 ## Reviewers
 **@mention the person or team responsible for reviewing the proposed changes.**